Mirror Mirror On The Wall, Which Is The Fairest Diet Of Them All?

 While the simplistic mantra to cut out fat to improve health has been more-or-less debunked, and most nutrition and health experts now talk about good and bad fats instead, it has not been established just how much good dietary fat each day is optimal for our health.
 In fact, an ideal diet is probably not based on some preset amount but on incorporating some high-quality fat while keeping an eye on overall daily caloric consumption.

 Here’s how I look at it: Good fat is essential for our health but it is also the most calorically dense of the macronutrients.
-Protein and carbohydrates each contain 4 calories per gram while fat contains 9 calories per gram (remember that fat molecules store more energy than sugar molecules which is we we feel so much energy on a keto diet).
+Protein and carbohydrates each contain 4 calories per gram while fat contains 9 calories per gram (remember that fat molecules store more energy than sugar molecules which is why we feel so much energy on a keto diet).
 When we consume more calories than we burn in a given day, our bodies store the extra energy mainly as fat (triglyceride) in adipose tissue around the waist and deep in our abdomens, around the visceral organs.
 Adipose cells in the visceral storage compartment are metabolically active and when they swell with fat, they make pro-inflammatory hormones that work against our health and longevity.
-I’ll be talking about this later in more depth but for now, let’s just take a note that generally speaking, the more (healthy) fat I add into a meal, the smaller I make my serving size to avoid taking in too many calories.
+I’ll be talking about this later in more depth but for now, let’s just make a note that generally speaking, the more (healthy) fat I add into a meal, the smaller I make my serving size to avoid taking in too many calories.

-Monounsaturated, saturated, and polyunsaturated fats (the good, the bad, and the ugly)
+Saturated, monounsaturated, and polyunsaturated fats (the good, the bad, and the ugly)

 The fat in beef and pork (think of the white rind around a ribeye steak or pork chop) is a form of saturated fat.
 Chemically, saturated fats have no double bonds in their carbon chains making them solid at room temp.
 By contrast, polyunsaturated fats such as vegetable and seed oils, have multiple double bonds in their carbon chains which makes them quite liquidy at room temp.
 Olive oil, a monounsaturated fat with just one double bond in its carbon chain, is somewhere in between; it pours at room temp but more slowly than its watery polyunsaturated cousins.